We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Resting the hands from activities that cause pain and overuse can also help to reduce pain.
+Resting the hands from activities that cause pain and overuse can also help alleviate pain.

 Hot and cold therapy

-Splinting can involve wearing a protective brace on the hand, which may resemble a fingerless glove.
+- a protective brace on the hand, which may resemble a fingerless glove

 - nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen sodium